hojott/ohtuvarasto/eihassuu.md

-This isn't a funny text
+This isn't a very funny text